In search of: Nanny for the day time with some experience for a 3-year-old child with some special medical needs

 • Supervise meals and encourage autonomy in feeding,

 • Keep a log of the child’s food consumption,

 • Give medications according to a pre-established schedule,

 • Stimulate the child’s development (motor, cognitive, and language development) by playing with her and reading to her,

 • Take care of the hygiene, health, and safety of the child,

 • Any other daily task related to the care of a young child.

 The selected candidate must:

-• Be capable of feeding the child with a gastrostomy tube.
+• Be capable of using a gastrostomy tube.
 (Tube-feeding is not a complicated process.
 Experience with enteral feeding equipment is not necessary; the willingness to learn is however essential.)

-• Accompany the child to necessary medical visits a few times a month or as needed.
-(A car is not needed; transportation costs will be covered by the parents if necessary.)
+• Be willing to accompany the child to medical visits, if needed.
+(A car is not needed; transportation costs would be covered by the parents if necessary.)

 • Become a regular fixture in the daily life of our child, learn about her particular needs and her illness.
 We hope that the chosen person will be involved in the development of our child and help her to progress towards autonomy.